pensjonatus/flash-fiction/blog/sickly-glow.md

 ---
-title: 'Sickly Glow'
+title: Sickly Glow
 date: '2015-09-17'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
-  - 'pm-writing'
+  - pm-writing
 ---

 Ben's face, the upper part of his chest, and his left arm were the only